 Please use our Expedition Fund application form (Word format 104kb) (PDF format 32kb) when applying for a grant.
-(Note: check your browser's pop-up blocker settings if the above forms do not open, or try another browser).
-Once completed, this form can be either emailed to expeditionfund [at] alpineclub [dot] org [dot] nz or posted to The Convener, Overseas Climbing Committee, New Zealand Alpine Club Inc., PO Box 786, Christchurch Mail Centre 8140.
+(Note: check your browser’s pop-up blocker settings if the above forms do not open, or try another browser).
+Once completed, this form can be either emailed, or posted to The Convener, Overseas Climbing Committee, New Zealand Alpine Club Inc., PO Box 786, Christchurch Mail Centre 8140.

 These vary but will always include the following:

-- Agreement to supply an article with photographs for the next edition of the NZ Alpine Journal.
+- Agreement to supply an article with photographs for the next edition of the NZ Alpine Journal, and a short summary for The Climber.

-- Agreement to provide a short summary for The Climber with up-to-date information on local conditions and problems.
+- Agreement to submit a report on the expedition for posting on the Fund History page with up-to-date information on local conditions and problems.

 - Agreement to give a lecture to your local Section and, on an expense reimbursement basis, to any other Sections of the Club which may request a talk.

-- A grant may be tied to a particular expense such as purchase of equipment or payment of a peak fee.
-Any equipment purchased through a grant or borrowed is the property of the Club and to be returned.
-Consideration may be given in special cases to a loan with repayment from surplus expedition funds or from Members.
+- A grant may be tied to a particular expense such as the purchase of equipment or payment of a peak fee.

 Even if the Club cannot provide funding it may be able to give useful support for your application for funding from government and private organisations.
-The Mount Everest Foundation in England welcomes applications from New Zealand climbing expeditions and has made grants to a number of these over the last few years.
+The Mount Everest Foundation welcomes applications from New Zealand climbing expeditions and has made grants to a number of these over the last few years.
 Funding is also available periodically from Sport New Zealand

 That’s for you to decide but the NZAC may be able to provide contact addresses for climbers (in New Zealand and overseas) who have been there before, or have access to published information.
 This could include Club Members or other contacts in the countries you are visiting.
 The Club libraries contain sets of overseas climbing journals which are available for reference.

 Some governments and authorities, particularly in Asia e.g. Nepal, require that your credentials are verified.
-An endorsement on the Club's letterhead can open doors for you.
+An endorsement on the Club’s letterhead can open doors for you.
 How do you get an endorsement?
-Just write to The Convenor, Overseas Climbing Sub-Committee, PO Box 786, Christchurch giving brief details of exactly what you want.
-An endorsement can usually be given promptly.
-What you will get is a suitable endorsement - the Club will not guarantee that you'll "perform" or undertake to rescue you from jail for illegal activities.
+Just email, or write to The Convener, Overseas Climbing Sub-Committee, PO Box 786, Christchurch giving brief details of exactly what you want.
+What you will get is a suitable endorsement – the Club will not guarantee that you’ll “perform” or undertake to rescue you from jail for illegal activities.